NilFoundation/nil/README.md

 4. The shard executes the transaction

-The shardchain records the transaction in the database and updates the execution state of the shard.
+The shardchain records the block with the transaction in the DB and updates the execution state of the shard.

 ## The DB